InfinityTools/bamcreator/README.md

 Available targets:
   bamcreator (default)
+  bamconv
 ```
 The resulting binary will be placed into the folder `./bin/$GOOS/$GOARCH`.

 Alternatively you can build binaries directly.
-Go into the subdirectory `bamcreator` and call `go build`.
+Go into the respective subdirectories `bamcreator` or `bamconv` and call `go build`.

 ## License